hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 ---
 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

-I﻿n this blog post, I will describe you how to generate a self-signed certificate using cert-manager for K8s in HPE GreenLake for Private Cloud Entreprise.
-The generated self-signed certificates can be used for deploying TLS/SSL enabled applications in the cluster.
+This blog post describes the details steps on how to generate a self-signed certificate using cert-manager for Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise.
+Using a sample domain *'example.com'* with the workstation host file for the DNS resolution, the generated self-signed certificate can be used in the K8s *Ingress* resource to configure Ingress TLS termination and expose an application deployed in the K8s cluster securely via HTTPS.

+### Overview

+After containerized applications being deployed in the cluster, one common requirement is to expose the application to be accessed securely over HTTPS.
+This requires to get a valid SSL/TLS certificate in K8s .
+Generating and managing SSL/TLS certificates in is not always easy. ….

+This blog post, I

 ### Prerequisites